-- 1. Teachers shall ensure that all students in their charge remain in one location under their supervision. - 2.
+- 1. Teachers shall take every reasonable step to supervise students in their charge in one location. - 2.
 Teachers shall ask any students who are in the halls to return to their classes at once.

-Muscatel Middle School

-Rosemead School District

-Section 9: Rules and Procedures of School Discipline

-Part 3: Campus Disturbances
+Muscatel Middle School Rosemead School District Section 9: Rules and Procedures of School Discipline Part 3: Campus Disturbances